top of page

 Search

-Marie Clark Taylor made history as the inaugural African American woman to earn a Ph.D. in botany from Fordham University.
-Her remarkable journey extended beyond academia, where she served as the department head at Howard University for many years.
-Taylor’s contributions to science education were profound.
-She established science institutes for high school teachers, providing them with innovative teaching methods that emphasized the use of real botanical material and light microscopes to study living cells.
-These methods inspired teachers to adopt them.
-President Lyndon B. Johnson recognized Taylor’s exceptional work and selected her to expand her efforts and bring her teaching style globally.
+Marie Clark Taylor made history as the first African American woman to earn a Ph.D. in botany from Fordham University.
+Her remarkable journey extended far beyond academia.
+She served as the department head at Howard University for many years, shaping the future of science education.
+Taylor’s contributions were profound.
+She established science institutes for high school teachers, equipping them with innovative teaching methods.
+These methods emphasized using real botanical material and light microscopes to study living cells.
+Her approach inspired many teachers to adopt these techniques in their classrooms.

 Plants exhibit diverse photomorphogenic responses.
-Dr. Taylor’s research investigated the impact of light photoperiods (daily light periods) on the development of cells that give rise to flowers.
-These studies explore and elucidate a plant’s relationship to the fundamental aspects of its environment, forming the bedrock of horticulture.
+Dr. Taylor’s research investigated the impact of light photoperiods—daily light periods—on the development of cells that give rise to flowers.
+These studies explore a plant’s relationship with its environment, forming the foundation of horticulture.
+By understanding these relationships, we can create thriving indoor gardens.

 Comments